WordPress/wp20-book/Content/BB-Chapter-3-Plugging-into-plugins.md

 Besides, Aaron asks, who should sift through those 60,000 plugins and identify the best?
 The WordPress Foundation?
 A committee?
 “That’s a lot of weight to put on a small group,” he says.

 Matt says, “WordPress does best when we give people a lot of control.”
-In his 2022 State of the Word address he announced a new taxonomy for the plugin directory, allowing plugin developers to self-identify the type of plugins they’re offering: solo or single-player plugins, community plugins, canonical plugins which are supported by WordPress core developers, and commercial plugins which might include upsells and fremium models.
+In his 2022 State of the Word address he announced a new taxonomy for the plugin directory, allowing plugin developers to self-identify the type of plugins they’re offering: solo or single-player plugins, community plugins, canonical plugins which are supported by WordPress core developers, and commercial plugins which might include upsells and freemium models.
 This new taxonomy helps users get a clear idea of what is offered with any given plugin.

 ### Plugin Security